shosatojp/search-blocker/README.md

+# ⚠️ v1.x is deprecated.
+Try to move out to v2.x ⚠️

 # Google Search Blocker
 Google Search Blocker blocks sites you don't want to see in google results.
 You can use this script not only on **google.com** but **bing.com** and **yahoo.co.jp**.
 This script is also available on **mobile** (Android Firefox (changing useragent to Android Chrome is recommended.)).